EvaFrossard/EvaFrossard.github.io/index.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/20782011"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/20782011/thumbnail" width="100%" alt="chart visualization" /></noscript></div>

-As you can see, the balanced data suggests that upload frequency has a relatively great effect on recovery while video duration does not play such an important role.
+Finally, some long awaited results !
+The balanced data suggests that whilst increasing upload frequency has a relatively great effect on recovery, whereas changing video duration does not seem to play such an important role, same with topic change.

-Though it could seem that topic change does not have great a average effect, further analysis leads us to insteresting results that are worth detailing.
+This being a very generic graph, we will dive deeper into all of those subjects to still maximize your chances, since further analysis leads us to insteresting results that are worth detailing !

 ## Exploiting the levers in the best possible way